PostHog/posthog.com/contents/docs/self-host/deploy/digital-ocean.md

 ## 1-click install

 ### Marketplace UI
-There is a [1-click option to deploy Posthog](https://marketplace.digitalocean.com/apps/posthog-1) on DigitalOcean Marketplace UI.
+There is a [1-click option to deploy PostHog](https://marketplace.digitalocean.com/apps/posthog-1) on DigitalOcean Marketplace UI.
 The minimal suggested cluster capacity is 2 smallest production nodes.

-Follow the getting started guide to setup kubeconfig, which we will need later to secure Posthog.
+Follow the getting started guide to setup kubeconfig, which we will need later to secure PostHog.
 Note that if you skipped it earlier use the _"Remind me how to do this"_ link on the Kubernetes cluster tab.

 ### CLI
 Alternatively use `doctl` which also sets up kubeconfig for you.